Once you start growing mint, it's difficult to stop.

 This way, you will have lots of stems for winter use - the cutting back will make other stems shoot up and stop the flowers growing.

 The growth of the flowers signals the end of the season for the mint plant - so this one should keep going until it's allowed to flower.
+Nip out the flowers as you see them begin to form.

 Bring this plant indoors in the late summer for the winter.